 Sometimes it is best to leave the ordering in the hands of the professional, and we asked Sergio to take care of the ordering.
-This seemed like something he does quite often as he did not flinch and jumped into action.
-What he brought out was splendid, and surprising.
+This seemed like something he does quite often as he did not flinch, and quickly jumped into action.
+What he served us was nothing short of splendid, and surprising.

 The service began as a shared salad arrived; a wood roasted squid salad with Lamon beans and an olive oil salsa verde.
 The squid were relenting with slightly crisped edges that melt with smokiness.
 The dressing lent the salad a perfect balance of flavors.

-Each course was a mystery, and deep down we were both praying for the lobster roll and we should have requested one.
+Each course was a mystery, and deep down we were both praying for the lobster roll, and perhaps we should have requested one.
 However, the enjoyment of the mystery dishes continued to be exciting.

 The next dish was a Petrale sole with spumante, spinach and chanterelles.
-This was without a doubt the best piece of fish I put in my mouth all year, and I have had some terrific fish in 2012.
-How a piece of fish could be turned out so delicately balanced with flavor and texture is a mystery that often falls short on many chefs.
+This was without a doubt the best piece of fish I put in my mouth all year, and I have had some terrific fish as of late.
+How fish could be turned out so delicately balanced with flavor and texture is a mystery that often falls short on many chefs.
 Perhaps they all need a wood oven.
-This dish was actually split onto two plates, which was a fantastic score from our somm-waiter Sergio.
-More room for our next course.
+This course was actually split onto two plates, which was a fantastic score from our somm-waiter Sergio.

 Soon another dish arrived; a house-made Cotechino sausage with peperonata and lentils.
 The sausage was plump, juicy and free of the heavy-handed saltiness often associated Cotechino.
-Barsotti is making many sausages and charcuterie now that he is running Carbones nearby on Oak Lawn.
-The lentils made this a perfect Fall dish and a near perfect ending to our meal.
-That is until the tangerine Panna Cotta arrived, giving closure to our afternoon and we were sent out into the blazing sunlight to duck away in our cars and back to join the rest of society and our Friday afternoon.
+Barsotti is making many sausages and charcuterie out of his other restaurant, Carbones located nearby on Oak Lawn.
+The lentils made this a perfect wintery dish and a near perfect ending to our meal.
+That is until the tangerine Panna Cotta arrived, giving closure to our afternoon, and we were soon sent out into the blazing sunlight to duck away in our cars and back to join the rest of society and our Friday afternoon.

 If you can, try the lunch at Nonna.
 You will need reservations, and your menu will vary.